thomasbarkats/yasui/README.md

 ```

 ## Contributing
 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please feel free to submit issues and pull requests.<br>
 Please use `npm run commit` to standardize commits nomenclature.

 ## License